-An individual becomes a participant in the Youth program when they do all of the following:
+An individual becomes a participant in the Youth program when they complete all of the following:

-- Meet the definition of reportable individual. - Satisfy all applicable program requirements for the provision of services: - Eligibility determination - An objective assessment - Development of an individual service strategy - Receive one of the 14 WIOA Youth program elements, as defined in TEGL 10-16, Change 1, Attachment 7, Table B (PDF).
+- Meet the definition of reportable individual. - Satisfy all applicable program requirements for the provision of services: o Eligibility determination.

+- o An objective assessment. - o Development of an individual service strategy. - Receive one of the 14 WIOA Youth program elements, as defined in TEGL 10-16, Change 2, Attachment 7, Table B (PDF).